chicagopython/CodingWorkshops/problems/webdev/flask_trackcoder/README.md

 comes from data captured by them using the command line tool built in Part 1 of this project.
 We want to get insights on the time spent in each task type, and the effect of each task on the entire progress.
-Later in Part 3 we will use some data science approaches to analyze any patterns in this data.
+Later in Part 3 we will use data science approaches to analyze any patterns in this data.

 ![](dashboard.gif)